seattletimes/police-killings/src/story.md

   </aside>
 </div>

-In 84 percent of the cases, police officers who used deadly force in Washington confronted people armed with a weapon, typically a firearm.
+In 84 percent of the cases, police officers who used deadly force in Washington confronted people who had a weapon, typically a firearm.

 Only three of the 212 were female, and seven were in their teens.
 Nearly 41 percent occurred during the day, defined as 6 a.m. to 6 p.m.